Swanson-Hysell/2014_Swanson-Hysell-et-al_Osler/README.md

 ### SimpsonIsland_OslerData.csv ###
 This csv file contains the flow (i.e. site) mean paleomagnetic data as well as the locations of the flows stratigraphical and geographically (lat, long is in WGS84).
 ### Halls1974_Osler_reversed.csv ###
-This csv file contains the longitude and latitude of the virtual geomagnetic poles from the Halls (1974) study of the Osler Volcanics that come from the reversedly magnetized portion of the stratigraphy below the angular unconformity.
+This csv file contains the longitude and latitude of the virtual geomagnetic poles from the Halls (1974) study of the Osler Volcanics that come from the reversed magnetization portion of the stratigraphy below the angular unconformity.

 2014_Osler_Manuscript
 -------------------------------